 Automatic Email Processor - process emails automatically

-The complete solution for Outlook to save and print emails and attachments automatically
+The complete solution to save and print emails and attachments automatically from IMAP, POP3 and Microsoft 365 accounts

-Automatically process emails and email attachments in Outlook according to individual rules
+Automatically process emails and email attachments according to individual rules

 Automatic Email Processor

-Automatic Email Processor is the complete solution for Outlook to automatically save and/or immediately print incoming emails and their attachments.
+Automatic Email Processor is the complete solution to automatically save and/or immediately print incoming emails and their attachments.
+The program connects directly to your email accounts - no additional email client installation is required.
 Various filters and configuration options are available for these tasks, such as the option of subsequent further processing, or dynamic archiving folders for attachments and email messages.
 Dynamic archiving folders allow that the path to the location where Automatic Email Processor stores email attachments or emails can be dynamically composed from the individual properties of an email.

-For storing email messages, among other things, the output format can be specified (e.g., PDF, EML or HTML).
-The standard Outlook message format (saving emails as MSG file) is particularly suitable for archiving important messages.
+For storing email messages, among other things, the output format can be specified (e.g., PDF, EML, MSG or HTML).
+The MSG message format (compatible with Microsoft Outlook) is particularly suitable for archiving important messages.
 The program supports the creation of an unlimited number of rules in order to be able to make separate settings for different email accounts.
-In addition, rules can be applied to emails of a certain period of time or to all emails already received in an Outlook folder.
+In addition, rules can be applied to emails of a certain period of time or to all emails already received in an email folder.

 Try Automatic Email Processor now for 30 days...
 To the download page